 That's pretty much the answer Sosa gave Sports Illustrated when he sat down with the publication in 2018 at the luxurious Burj Al Arab Jumeriah hotel in Dubai.

 "Look at what I am today," he said.
 "This is my life, and I don't take garbage from nobody.
 I do whatever I want."

 Where is Sammy Sosa Now?

-Sosa seems to have put performance-enhancing drugs and steroid use allegations and his entire baseball life well behind him, and that should be applauded.
-He’s appeared on the Baseball Hall of Fame ballot ever year since 2013 but has failed to muster much support.
+The MLB player seems to have put performance-enhancing drugs and steroid use allegations and his entire baseball life well behind him, and that should be applauded.
+The former National League star appeared on the Baseball Hall of Fame ballot ever year since 2013 but has failed to muster much support.
 In 2019, he was listed on just 8.5 percent of ballots.

-No matter what the Hall of Fame thinks, Slammin’ Sammy’s legacy wearing a Chicago Cubs uniform is impossible to dispute for what he meant to that city and franchise for over a decade.
+No matter what the Hall of Fame thinks, Slammin' Sammy's legacy wearing a Chicago Cubs uniform in Wrigley Field is impossible to dispute for what he meant to that city and franchise for over a decade.